 We have incurred significant long-term debt, as described below, to fund acquisitions and for our working capital needs.
-As a result of our debt, we are limited as to how we conduct our business and we may be unable to raise additional debt or equity financing to compete effectively or to take advantage of new business opportunities, strategic acquisitions or share repurchases.
-However, the restrictions under our debt agreements are subject to a number of qualifications and may be amended with lender consent.
+As a result of our debt, we are limited as to how we conduct our business and we may be unable to raise additional debt or equity financing or limited in the amount we are able to raise to compete effectively or to take advantage of new business opportunities, strategic acquisitions or share repurchases.
+However, the restrictions under our debt agreements are subject to a number of qualifications and may be amended with the consent of the lenders and the holders of the Senior Notes, as applicable.